Hugo101/PLATINUM/README.md

 ## Citing
-If you find NestedMAML useful in your work, please consider citing the following BibTeX entry:
+If you find PLATINUM useful in your work, please consider citing the following BibTeX entry:
 ```python
 @Inproceedings{li2022platinum,
   title={Platinum: Semi-supervised model agnostic meta-learning using submodular mutual information},